RMS Celtic (1901): World War I

 At the start of World War I, Celtic was one of four White Star Line ships that were converted to auxiliary cruisers, along with Cedric, Oceanic and Teutonic.
 Intended for patrol missions in the North Sea, she was armed with cannons and joined the 10th Cruiser Squadron.
 Celtic was commissioned on 20 October 1914.
 She carried out her first patrol mission on 4 December 1914, under the command of a captain of the Royal Navy assisted by its former civilian commander, Captain Hambleton.
 However, the British Admiralty quickly became aware of the uselessness of such ships, too large to ideally fulfill the missions entrusted to them.
-On January 1916, Celtic was therefore withdrawn from service.
+In January 1916, Celtic was therefore withdrawn from service.